-The decline in our Wireline segment voice services' results of operations, which include long-distance and local access services, may accelerate.
+The decline in our voice services' results of operations, which include long-distance and local access services, may accelerate.

-We expect our Wireline voice services' results of operations, which include long-distance and local access services, will continue to decline.
+We expect our voice services' results of operations, which include long-distance and local access services, will continue to decline.
 As competition from wireless carriers, such as ourselves, increases we expect our long-distance and local access services' subscribers and revenues will continue to decline and the rate of decline may accelerate.

-We may not be able to satisfy the requirements of our participation in a New Markets Tax Credit ("NMTC") program for funding our TERRA-NW project.
+We may not be able to satisfy the requirements of our participation in a New Markets Tax Credit ("NMTC") program for funding our TERRA project.

-In 2011 and 2012 we entered into three separate arrangements under the NMTC program with US Bancorp to help fund various phases of our TERRA-NW project.
-In connection with the NMTC transactions we received proceeds which were restricted for use on TERRA-NW.
+We have entered into five separate arrangements under the NMTC program with US Bancorp to help fund various phases of our TERRA project.
+In connection with the NMTC transactions we received proceeds which were restricted for use on TERRA.
 The NMTCs are subject to 100% recapture of the tax credit for a period of seven years as provided in the Internal Revenue Code.
 We are required to be in compliance with various regulations and contractual provisions that apply to the NMTC arrangements.
-We have agreed to indemnify US Bancorp for any loss or recapture of its \$56.0 million in NMTCs until such time as our obligation to deliver tax benefits is relieved in December 2019.
+We have agreed to indemnify US Bancorp for any loss or recapture of its \$65.8 million in NMTCs plus interest and penalties until such time as our obligation to deliver tax benefits is relieved in various stages from August 2018 through December 2024.
 Non-compliance with applicable requirements could result in projected tax benefits not being realized by US Bancorp and could have an adverse effect on our financial position, results of operations or liquidity.

-Failure to complete testing and deployment of a new technology that supports new services could affect our ability to compete in the industry.
-In addition, the technology we use may place us at a competitive disadvantage.
+Failure to stay abreast of new technology could affect our ability to compete in the industry.

-We test and deploy various new technologies and support systems intended to enhance our competitiveness by both supporting new services and features and reducing the costs associated with providing those services or features.
-Successful implementation of new technologies and support systems depend, in part, on the willingness of third parties to develop new applications in a timely manner.
+We test and deploy various new technologies and support systems intended to enhance our competitiveness and increase the utility of our services.
+As our operations grow in size and scope, we must continuously improve and upgrade our systems and infrastructure while maintaining or improving the reliability and integrity of our systems and infrastructure.
+The emergence of alternative platforms such as mobile or tablet computing devices and the emergence of niche competitors who may be able to optimize products, services or strategies for such platforms will require new investment in technology.
 We may not successfully complete the rollout of new technology and related features or services in a timely manner, and they may not be widely accepted by our customers or may not be profitable, in which case we could not recover our investment in the technology.
+There can be no assurance that we will be able to compete with advancing technology or introduce new technologies and systems as quickly as we would like or in a cost effective manner.
 Deployment of technology supporting new service offerings may also adversely affect the performance or reliability of our networks with respect to both the new and existing services.
 Any resulting customer dissatisfaction could affect our ability to retain customers and may have an adverse effect on our financial position, results of operations, or liquidity.
 In addition to introducing new technologies and offerings, we must phase out outdated and unprofitable technologies and services.
 If we are unable to do so on a cost-effective basis, we could experience reduced profits.